Best Medicare Supplement Plans in Georgia 2020 – Comparison Chart

 - Georgia Medicare Advantage members: Almost 500,000

-As you can see, about 80 percent of all of the beneficiaries in the state have chosen to enhance their benefits via a replacement plan or a Medicare Supplement plan.
-It’s likely that most of the rest have some other coverage from their jobs, a union, or a government program.
+As you can see, about 80 percent of all of the beneficiaries in the state have chosen to enhance their benefits via one of the Medicare Advantage Plans (Part C) or a Medicare Supplement plan.
+It’s likely that most of the rest have some other health insurance coverage from their jobs, a union, or a government program through the U.S. government, such as Medicaid.

 Almost everybody finds some ways to enhance original Medicare to avoid having to pay a lot of co-pays or deductibles.
-Medigap plans and Advantage plans work differently, but they both offer a way to help Medicare recipients reduce and control medical costs that aren’t fully covered by Original Medicare.
+Medigap plans and Advantage plans work differently, but they both offer a way to help Medicare recipients reduce and control medical costs that aren’t fully covered by Original Medicare, which refers to Medicare Part A and Part B.

 If you look at certain parts of Georgia, you may find that people make different choices about Medicare insurance.
 For instance, residents in more populated areas of the state may lean towards MA plans because they have a greater choice of doctors and other network providers.
-At the same time, people with larger incomes tend to choose Medicare Supplement plans because it can deliver more freedom and flexibility.
+At the same time, people with larger incomes tend to choose Medicare Supplement plans because they can deliver more freedom and flexibility in exchange for their monthly premiums.

 These are Georgia’s most populated counties: